raziullahkhan/Android/README.md

 # Android
-Android project from Udacity and Udemy courses.
+Android project from Udacity and Udemy courses and practice projects.